 This course provides a comprehensive analysis of the organization, functions, and administration of the American national government.
-Topics include the Presidency, Congress, Judiciary, civil rights and civil lib-erties, constitutional law, and domestic and foreign policy.
-Prerequisite: ENG 097, if required
+Topics include the Presidency, Congress, Judiciary, civil rights and civil liberties, constitutional law, and domestic and foreign policy.

 GOV 203 - Urban Government and Politics